-Last month Jurors found Kevin Hogrefe guilty in a DUI murder of Yevhen “Eugene” Kostiuchenko, a Ventura County Sheriff’s Deputy.
-After long-lasting proceedings in a case, jury declared that 27-year-old DUI driver was guilty of second degree murder and felony hit-and-run.
+Last month, after a jury trial, Kevin Hogrefe was found guilty of a Watson murder of Yevhen “Eugene” Kostiuchenko, a Ventura County Sheriff’s Deputy.
+A Watson Murder is a murder prosecution that is a DUI prosecution, as a result of which, someone had died.
+Here, Mr. Hogrefe caused a DUI collision that resulted in the death of Mr. Kostiuchenko.
+After long-lasting proceedings in a case, the jury declared that the 27-year-old DUI driver was guilty of second-degree murder and felony hit-and-run.

-The wife of deceased Deputy, Maura Kelley, filed a civil lawsuit against Kevin Hogrefe.
-Kelley claim is for compensatory damages and other fees.
+The wife of the deceased Deputy, Maura Kelley, filed a civil lawsuit against Kevin Hogrefe in which she asks the court to award her compensatory damages and other fees.

-According to the police report, Hogrefe had a blood alcohol level around 0.25 percent.
-In California a permissible alcohol level in blood can not exceed 0.08 percent for adult non-commercial drivers.
-The CCTV camera at Pickwick Drive bar captured that right before the accident the defendant drank more than six beer bottles and went to another bar.
+According to the prosecution, Mr. Hogrefe had a blood alcohol level of around 0.25 percent.
+In California, it is illegal to have a blood alcohol level of above 0.08 percent for adult non-commercial drivers.
+The CCTV camera at Pickwick Drive bar captured that right before the accident the defendant drank more than six beer bottles before leaving to go to another bar.

-Hogrefe had two prior DUI convictions: one in his teens and another in 2013.
+Mr. Hogrefe also had two prior DUI convictions: one in his teens, and another in 2013.

 Yevhen Kostiuchenko was an immigrant from Ukraine.
 He met his wife while being on assignment with Ukrainian forces.
-He was in the United States working with FBI on trans-border money laundry case.
-At that time Ms. Kelley was an FBI agent.
-Later they fell in love an married with Yevhen moving to the United States and began working at the Ventura County Sheriff’s Department in 2003.
-Yevhen’s family and friends still lament for him.
+He was in the United States working with the FBI on a trans-border money laundry case.
+At that time Yevhen and his wife met, she was an FBI agent.
+Later they fell in love and married with Yevhen moving to the United States and beginning to work for the Ventura County Sheriff’s Department in 2003.
+He is deeply missed.

-Kevin Hogrefe is held at Todd Road Jail in Santa Paula and will be sentenced on November 14 at 8:30 a.m.
-He is likely to receive a sentence of 19 years to life in the prison.
-Under the law, this is the maximum punishment for this sort of offense in CA.
+Kevin Hogrefe will be sentenced for this Murder Conviction on November 14 at 8:30 a.m.
+He is likely to receive a sentence of 19 years to life in prison.
+Under California law, this is the maximum punishment for this offense in California.

 Separately, Ventura County Superior Court has already calendared a hearing of the civil lawsuit filed by the wife of the deceased on March 3, 2017.

-When a driver is arrested for driving under the influence of alcohol causing a fatality, he or she can be charged with a second degree murder.
-A second degree murder accusation occurs when a prosecutor believes that a defendant acted with implied malice and conscious disregard for human’s life.
-In California a sentence for a second degree murder will be a 15 years to life imprisonment.
+When a driver is arrested for driving under the influence of alcohol causing a fatality, he or she can be charged with second-degree murder.
+A second-degree murder here is based on “implied malice” and a conscious disregard for human life.
+In California, a sentence for second-degree murder carries 15 years to life imprisonment.
 Felony hit and run can also result in a state prison sentence.
-Depending on the facts of your case a sentence for a felony hit run can range from probation with no jail time to 4 years in the state prison.
-If you want to know more about hit and run convictions, visit our page: Punishment for Hit and Run Convictions.
+Depending on the facts and prior record, a sentence recommendation for a felony hit and run can range from probation with no jail time to 4 years in the state prison.
+If you want to know more about hit-and-run convictions, visit our page: Punishment for Hit-and-Run Convictions.

-In many criminal defense cases related to DUI murder charges, a good and experienced DUI attorney can help achieve a reduction in charges or even a dismissal by aggressively litigating every element of the offense.
+In many criminal defense cases related to DUI murder charges, a good and experienced DUI attorney can help achieve a reduction in charges or even dismissal by fighting the prosecution and litigating motions for dismissal.